tonysln/pyprojects/README.md

 Finds the probability that 2 people out of X in a room will share the same birthday.

 ### binary_practice
-A small tool to practice converting base-10 numbers to base-2.
+A small tool to practice converting base-10 numbers to base-2 and vice versa.

 ### dlib_face_landmarks
 A face feature detector using dlib, opencv and numpy.